Finnair A350 Business Class and Economy Comfort Review (2015)

 - An hour of onboard wifi is free for Business and Economy Comfort passengers and payable for everyone else.
 However, you can use it on only one device and all in one go.

 Finnair’s A350 boasts a funky feature: adjustable mood lighting.
 It changes from blue during boarding to red just before bedtime and an ‘aurora mode’ just before landing in Helsinki.
 Programming green lights to dance along the length of the ceiling doesn’t come close to the real thing but it’s still fun to watch.

 There isn’t very much to say about this intra-Europe A320 flight.
-The seats are cut from the same cloth as those on the A350 and the crew are Finnish, but there are no meals, internet connections or films.
-Thankfully, it was only 3.5 hours.
+The seats are cut from the same cloth as those on the A350 and the crew are Finnish, but there are no free meals, internet connections or films.
+For a 3.5-hour flight, it was just bearable.
 I also got as much blueberry juice as I wanted in paper cups bearing the Marimekko Kivet (pebble) design.

-I would’ve dreaded leaving Rome even more if I didn’t have a maiden business-class trip ahead of me.
+I enjoyed Rome very much and would’ve dreaded leaving even more if I didn’t have a maiden business-class trip ahead of me.
 The free upgrade came with the usual pre-flight niceties like priority queues and access to the Avia lounge at Fiumicino Airport.
-Who goes on in the lounge is, of course, out of the airline’s control but I enjoyed a hot breakfast for a change.
+Who goes on in the contract lounge is, of course, out of the airline’s control but I enjoyed a hot breakfast for a change.

 There were only three of us in business class on that flight, so the curtains separating us from the other passengers were pretty far forward.
 We got a lot of attention from the two flight attendants on our side.
 The seats are the same throughout the aircraft but Finnair leaves the middle seats unoccupied.
 It didn’t matter since I had the entire row to myself.
 A pity, then, that I took the first row and denied myself the chance to stretch out on the short hop.